What's the difference?

 A dual-height floor can be flat for long stuff, or deep for tall stuff, there are bag hooks provided, four tie down anchors, and a luggage net included.
 The spare is a space saver.

-Width is another story, because while two adults will be fine in the back, there isn’t enough space for three to sit in comfort for any length of time.
+Width is another story, because while two grown-ups will be fine in the back, there isn’t enough space for three to sit in comfort for any length of time.
+You need to be realistic about what to expect from a city-sized car.

 Storage options in the front include a small lidded box between the seats (which doubles as an adjustable armrest), two cupholders and various oddments spaces in the centre console, as well as the wireless charging bay in front of the gearshift.